Payments Expenses and Costings Guidance

 Below is a checklist for researchers when preparing to involve CYP:

-• Consent needs to be obtained from parents/carers for those aged < 16 years old and may also be necessary for young people aged 16 to 18, especially if they are considered particularly vulnerable.
+• Consent needs to be obtained from parents/carers for those aged under 16 years old and may also be necessary for young people aged 16 to 18, especially if they are considered particularly vulnerable.

 • It is the responsibility of the researcher managing their project to ensure that consent has been received for each child and/or young person involved.